 Largely because of a pair of knee injuries, Channise Lewis has played in just nine games since the end of the 2018-19 season.
 When she was healthy, she was one of the best passers in the country, averaging 5.4 assists for the Maryland Terrapins in her last full season.

 Lewis left Maryland – after graduating – and is now at Pitt, where she’s reunited with Lance White, who recruited her to Florida State back when Lewis was one of the top prospects in the country in 2017.
 Lewis says her legs feel good, and if she stays healthy and plays up to her potential, she could be the floor general White needs to make his program turn the corner.
 She has two years of eligibility left.

-In addition to Lewis, Pitt also brings in top 100 recruit Aislin Malcolm, two recruits the Panthers flipped from nearby rival West Virginia, and Ohio State transfer Gabby Hutcherson.
-Key players like Dayshanette Harris and Amber Brown return in what could be a crucial season for Lance White’s squad.
+In addition to Lewis, Pitt also brings in top 100 recruit Aislin Malcolm, two recruits the Panthers flipped from nearby rival West Virginia and Ohio State transfer Gabby Hutcherson.
+Key players such as Dayshanette Harris and Amber Brown return in what could be a crucial season for Lance White’s squad.